top of page

 We hope to see you!

-Lynchburg's Historic Garden Week Tour gives visitors access to four private homes and gardens, showcasing the city’s Rivermont Historic District and the educational treasure of Camp Kum-Ba-Yah Nature Center.
-Located just east of the Blue Ridge Mountains, visitors will enjoy a combination of old-world charm with new conservation and horticultural practices that inspire and delight.
+Lynchburg's Historic Garden Week tour gives visitors access to four private homes and gardens, showcasing the city's Rivermont Historic District, as well as Thomas Jefferson’s Poplar Forest, a National Historic Landmark and a Garden Club of Virginia restoration site, and the educational treasure of Camp Kum-Ba-Yah Nature Center.
+Just east of the Blue Ridge Mountains, the Lynchburg tour combines old world charm with new conservation and horticultural practices to inspire and delight.

 Details of the Day